 “We are extremely pleased with this result, the OCEAN2020 initiative has a high level of strategic and technological-operational value” said Alessandro Profumo, CEO of Leonardo.
 “It is the leading technological research project dedicated to the very topical issue of maritime surveillance, which is of interest across Europe and to the Mediterranean region in particular.
 This success has been made possible thanks to the strong collaboration between all 42 team partners which we have the honour to lead.”

+OCEAN2020 is the first example of a cross-European military research programme to-date.
 The Leonardo-led bid required a thorough analysis of operational requirements and a technologically-innovative yet operationally-realistic proposal.
 The research project also will see the integration of unmanned platforms in surveillance and interdiction missions.

 The success in winning the tender both highlights, and will enhance, Leonardo’s strength in naval products and integrated systems.
 The company’s expertise in the domain includes command and control systems, unmanned aircraft, sensors, helicopters for naval applications, communications and weapon systems, on the surface and underwater.